danielbodnar/awesome-stars/README.md

 ## network

+- [evilsocket/xray](https://github.com/evilsocket/xray) - XRay is a tool for recon, mapping and OSINT gathering from public networks.
+- [nullt3r/udpx](https://github.com/nullt3r/udpx) - Fast and lightweight, UDPX is a single-packet UDP scanner written in Go that supports the discovery of over 45 services with the ability to add custom ones.
+It is easy to use and portable, and can be
 - [TimvanScherpenzeel/binpacker](https://github.com/TimvanScherpenzeel/binpacker) - CLI tool for packing multiple files into a single binary, as an alternative to spritesheets, in order to save network requests in the browser.
 - [thombashi/tcconfig](https://github.com/thombashi/tcconfig) - A tc command wrapper.
 Make it easy to set up traffic control of network bandwidth/latency/packet-loss/packet-corruption/etc. to a network-interface/Docker-container(veth).
 - [TokTok/c-toxcore](https://github.com/TokTok/c-toxcore) - The future of online communications.